12th District Council, Department of Ohio

 RESKED POST MEETING: Thursday 3/19/15

 The March 12th post meeting has been rescheduled for a week later.
 It will still be held at the Truro Township Fire Station located on Livingston Avenue, just north of Brice Road, but it will now be at 7 p.m. on the third Thursday, January 15, 2015.

-All post members are encouraged to attend and help the officers in their planning.
+All post members are also encouraged to attend and help the officers in their planning.
 Any qualifying veteran wishing to join is also quite welcome to attend and be a part of the largest veteran organization in the country.
 If there are any questions. please contact Post Commander, Pete Margaritis at (614) 395-0387.

 Thank You.Post Commander Dunn Passes Away